Jacorb90/Prestige-Tree/docs/buyables.md

                      // Having this function makes a respec button appear respecText:// **optional**, text that appears on the respec button showRespecButton(){} //**optional**, a function determining whether or not to show the button.
-Defaults to true if absent.
+Defaults to true if absent. sellOneText, sellAllText:// **optional**, text that appears on the "sell one" and "sell all" buttons respectively (if you are using them)
         11: {
             display() {return "Blah"},
             etc